 International best-selling and award-winning dark romance author Ashlyn Drewek has always been a hopeless romantic.
-She's also fascinated by the dark, macabre things in life (you can blame a love of Halloween and Edgar Allan Poe for that one).
+She's also fascinated by the dark, macabre things in life such as Halloween, murder, cemeteries, and witchcraft.
+Not necessarily in that order.

 What is Dark Romance?

 There are so many different definitions of what people consider dark romance.
 To me, dark romance is just what it says — romance that is dark.
 Meaning, it's not sweet and cozy or meant to give you warm fuzzies.
 Whether it's the situation or the characters themselves, something is going to be "dark" and "twisted" and probably violent.
 I also favor the original Dark Romantics — Poe, Shelley, Byron, Dickinson — and try to bring a bit of that Gothic/Victorian sense of beauty and tragedy to my stories.

 Here is what AmericanLiterature.com has to say about the OG Dark Romantics: "Dark Romantics believed humans gravitate to evil and self-destruction...[they] focus on human fallibility, self-destruction, judgement, punishment, as well as the psychological effects of guilt and sin...There's an even darker side of the Dark Romantics: Gothic Literature, which involves sheer terror, personal torment, graphic morbidity, and the supernatural."